ABC’s fall TV schedule is set, but virus has say on timing

 Programs that will debut later in the season are “American Idol,” “The Bachelor,” “black-ish,” “For Life” and “mixed-ish.”

 After years of criticism for featuring only white men, r eality series “The Bachelor” is giving Matt James the spotlight.
-He was to be a suitor on “The Bachelorette” when the production shutdown hit.
+He was to be among the suitors for Clare Crawley on this summer’s “The Bachelorette” when the production shutdown hit.
+“The Bachelorette” now is set to air on Tuesday nights this fall.

 “I couldn’t be happier with the choice of Matt as ‘The Bachelor.’
 And this is just the beginning,” Burke said.
 “We are going to continue to take action with regard to diversity on this franchise.
 And I just feel privileged to have Matt with us and as the first of many black bachelors.”

-ABC’s canceled series include sitcoms “The Beauty and the Baker,” “Bless This Mess,” “Schooled” and “Single Parents,” the drama “Emergence,” and the Tiffany Haddish reality show “Kids Say the Darndest Things.”
+ABC’s canceled series include sitcoms “The Baker and the Beauty,” “Bless This Mess,” “Schooled” and “Single Parents,” the drama “Emergence,” and the Tiffany Haddish reality show “Kids Say the Darndest Things.”